Existence of stationary ballistic deposition on the infinite lattice: Proof of Theorem

 \section{Proof of Theorem \ref{simulthm}}

 We will continue to use the notations introduced in Section \ref{proofsec}.
 In particular, $h$ denotes a ballistic deposition process on $\zz^d$ started from an all zero initial condition, $w(t,x) = h(t,x)-h(t,0)$, and $\{\cp_t\}_{t\ge0}$ is the transition semigroup for the Markov process $\{w(t,\cdot)\}_{t\ge 0}$.
-Given $a > 0$, let $\gamma_a$ denote the law of $w(s,\cdot)$, where $s$ is drawn from the exponential distribution with mean $a$. \begin{lmm} $\{\gamma_a\}_{a>0}$ is a tight family of probability measures on $\Omega$, and any subsequential weak limit of this family, as $a\to \infty$, is a stationary measure for the semigroup $\{\cp_t\}_{t\ge 0}$. \end{lmm} \begin{proof} Let $v_a$ be an $\Omega$-valued random variable with law $\gamma_a$.
+The dual operator $\cp_t^*$ acts on the space of probability measures on $\Omega$ in the usual way --- if $\nu$ is a probability measure on $\Omega$, then $\cp_t^* \nu$ is the law of $w(t,\cdot)$ if $w(0,\cdot)$ is drawn from $\nu$.
+Given $a > 0$, let $\gamma_a$ denote the law of $w(s,\cdot)$, where $s$ is drawn from the exponential distribution with mean $a$.
+The proof of the following lemma is essentially a reworking of the proof of the Krylov--Bogoliubov theorem. \begin{lmm} $\{\gamma_a\}_{a>0}$ is a tight family of probability measures on $\Omega$, and any subsequential weak limit of this family, as $a\to \infty$, is a stationary measure for the semigroup $\{\cp_t\}_{t\ge 0}$. \end{lmm} \begin{proof} Let $v_a$ be an $\Omega$-valued random variable with law $\gamma_a$.
 Using integration by parts and Lemma \ref{bdlmm}, we have that for any $i$,

 where $C(d)$ depends only on $d$.
 Armed with this, and proceeding as in the proof of Lemma \ref{maintight}, we can now easily complete the proof of tightness.

 Next, recall that $\nu_s$ denotes the law of $w(s,\cdot)$.
 Fix some $T>0$ and a bounded continuous function $\Phi:\Omega \to \rr$.
 Then for any $a>0$,